2439905184/Android-Subliminal-APP/README.md

 # Android-Subliminal-APP
-This app was developed in Android Studio.

-The purpose of this app is to set subliminal alarms in Android.
-Messages can be set in voice, Text to speech, and can be mixed with Songs and Audios.
+This is a fully functional app I made from scratch to set subliminal mind tuning alarms for everyone that helps to maximize productivity and improve the personal growth of any interested user.

 ![alt tag](http://s19.postimg.org/hdb1vcv4z/abc.jpg)